AhDoozy/rl-goal-tracker-v2/README.md

 - Thicker header divider under “Goal Tracker” for clearer separation.
 - Automatic refresh propagation so Home goals update instantly when tasks change.
 - Completion chat messages delivered as proper Game messages with configurable colors.
+- Export and Import functionality: save your goals to a JSON file and import them back with full UI refresh.
+- Automatic warming of item icons so they load at startup, on login, and after import.
+- GoalsChangedListener system to auto-refresh the Home panel when goals change.

 ### ♻️ Redesigned Features